Daredevil: Born Again season 1: Main

 Wilson's wife, who took over his criminal empire while he was away.
 Vanessa struggles with losing control of what she made successful, and longs for the "worse" version of Wilson rather than the version that is attempting to do good as mayor.
 Director Jeffrey Nachmanoff described their relationship as a "twisted" love story.
-Sandrine Holt was originally cast as Vanessa for the series before Zurer, who portrayed the character in Daredevil, was brought back after Born Agains creative overhaul.
+Sandrine Holt was originally cast as Vanessa for Born Again.
+After the series' creative overhaul, Zurer—who portrayed the character in Daredevil—was brought back.